 Top Things to Do and See in Uganda’s Queen of Parks – Queen Elizabeth Park

-Visit Queen Elizabeth Park – Tips – Information and Advice for a great Experiential Visit
+Visit Queen Elizabeth Park – Tips – Information and Advice for a tremendous Visit.

-The Things to Do and See in Queen Elizabeth Park – the list is endless.
-Queen Elizabeth Park is the Premier Wildlife Park in Southwestern Uganda, a favorite Park with visitors to Uganda.
-You have a wide variety of the Activities that can be done and seen here.
-One can easily spend 5 days in the southern Ishasha and norther Mweya Regions of the Park
+You have a wide variety of activities that can be done and seen here.
+One can easily spend five days in the southern Ishasha and northern Mweya Regions of the Park.

-Things to Do and See in Queen Elizabeth is one of Uganda’s most popular tourist destinations and understandably so.
+Things to Do and See in Queen Elizabeth is one of Uganda’s most popular tourist destinations, and understandably so.
 Its 2000 square kilometers cover a lot of territories, teeming with African Wildlife.
-From elephants to leopards, there are 95 species of mammals, 619 species of birds, reptiles including crocodiles and Monitor Lizards.
+From elephants to leopards, there are 95 mammals, 619 species of birds, and reptiles, including crocodiles and Monitor Lizards.

-Not only can visitors to the park see the scenic wonders, wildlife but meet and experience Ugandan culture through interactive meetings with various communities near the park.
+Not only can visitors to the park see the scenic wonders and wildlife, but they meet and experience Ugandan culture through interactive meetings with various communities near the park.

-Queen Elizabeth Park has a variety of habitats such as Savannah Grassland mixed with various kinds of trees, shrubs, including the candelabra Euphorbia trees.
-Though the Albertine Rift is quite hot and dry and yet in this environment, you will find, lakes, rivers and swamps, there is also forest lands, the vast Maramagambo Forest covers over one-fifth of the park.
+Queen Elizabeth Park has a variety of habitats, such as Savannah Grassland mixed with various kinds of trees, and shrubs, including the candelabra Euphorbia trees.
+Though the Albertine Rift is quite hot and dry and yet in this environment, you will find lakes, rivers, and swamps; there are also forest lands, and the vast Maramagambo Forest covers over one-fifth of the park.

 Wildlife Game Drives:

-Wildlife Game Drives in Queen Elizabeth prove to be a delight.
-There are 3,00 Elephants, over 10,000 buffaloes and you can find elephants even in the crater Valleys along the explosion crater drive…
+Wildlife Game Drives in Queen Elizabeth proves to be a delight.
+There are 3,00 Elephants and over 10,000 buffaloes, and you can find elephants even in the crater Valleys along the explosion crater drive…

-Not only are there buffaloes and elephants but warthogs, waterbuck, Uganda Kob, Topi Antelopes and even the rare semi-aquatic Sitatunga Antelopes that have webbed toes.
+There are buffaloes and elephants, warthogs, waterbuck, Uganda Kob, Topi Antelopes, and even the rare semi-aquatic Sitatunga Antelopes with webbed toes.

-Queen Elizabeth Park is also home to a number of feline cats that you can often spot on game drives, in some cases on Night Game Drives such as lions, leopards, civet cats, genal, and serval cats.
+Queen Elizabeth Park is also home to several feline cats that you can often spot on game drives, in some cases on Night Game Drives, such as vehicles, leopards, civet cats, genal, and serval cats.

-Wildlife abounds in Queen Elizabeth Park, most every visitors see some lions on their game drives in Queen Elizabeth Park in Uganda.
+Wildlife abounds in Queen Elizabeth Park; most visitors see some lions on their game drives in Queen Elizabeth Park in Uganda.

-Vehicle is equipped with pop-up roof – Uganda Wildlife Authority Ranger accompanies you on Game Drives.
+The Vehicle is equipped with a pop-up roof – Uganda Wildlife Authority Ranger accompanies you on Game Drives.

-Queen Elizabeth Park is home to 5000 hippos which is one of the largest concentration of hippos in Africa and in Queen Elizabeth National Park they are found along Kazinga Channel.
+Queen Elizabeth Park is home to 5000 hippos, one of the largest concentrations of hippos in Africa, and in Queen Elizabeth National Park, they are found along Kazinga Channel.

 This is one of the highlights of your time in Queen Elizabeth Park.
-We suggest that you use the Mweya Safari Lodge Boat for your Kazinga Channel.
-This is the only we normally book for our Clients
+We suggest you use the Mweya Safari Lodge Boat for your Kazinga Channel, and this is the only one we usually book for our Clients.
+Read more here,

-One of the little known about activities in Queen Elizabeth Park is Mongoose Research Tracking on the Mweya Peninsula.
+One of the little-known activities in Queen Elizabeth Park is Mongoose Research Tracking on the Mweya Peninsula.

-This is a fascinating activity and you will see other wildlife, birds along the hike as you venture along Kazinga Channel on the Mweya Peninsula.
+This is an engaging activity, and you will see other wildlife and birds along the hike as you venture along Kazinga Channel on the Mweya Peninsula.

 We can include Mongoose Research Activity in your Queen Elizabeth Park Safari Itinerary.

-This is on foot guided hike along the Mweya Peninsula overlooking the Kazinga Channel
+This is foot guided hike along the Mweya Peninsula overlooking the Kazinga Channel.
+Read more here.

-Each morning or late afternoon you can take part in a Lion Tracking Research Experience in Queen Elizabeth Park, these tracking times last between one to three hours and are done twice a day and tracks lions who have radio-collars attached to them.
+Each morning or late afternoon, you can participate in a Lion Tracking Research Experience in Queen Elizabeth Park; these tracking times last between one to three hours and are done twice a day, and track lions with radio collars attached.
 You will be with researchers and learn the habits of the Lions in Queen Elizabeth Park.

-This Lion Tracking Experience is limited to just a few visitors and one must be booked ahead of time in order to take part in this unique lion tracking.
+This Lion Tracking Experience is limited to just a few visitors, and one must be booked ahead of time to participate in this unique lion tracking.

-Let us know if you like to include this most unusual Lion Tracking Experience in Queen Elizabeth Park during your safari.
-This is a different experience since you are going out with researchers, not just a normal game drive.
-There is limited space and it must be booked well in advance by us.
+Let us know if you like to include this most unusual Lion Tracking Experience in Queen Elizabeth Park during your Safari.
+This is a different experience since you are going out with researchers, not just a standard game drive.
+There is limited space, and we must book it well in advance.
+Read more here.

-Queen Elizabeth National Park in Uganda is one of the best parks for birding in Uganda if not in all of Africa with 619 species that are found in this Birders Paradise.
+Queen Elizabeth National Park in Uganda is one of the best parks for Birding in Uganda, if not in all of Africa, with 619 species found in this Birders Paradise.

-Present in the park, are many water birds, woodland and forest dwellers in the Maramagambo Forest, 54 raptors and various migratory species.
+In the park are many water birds, woodland and forest dwellers in the Maramagambo Forest, 54 raptors, and various migratory species.
 Key species include the Martial Eagle, Black-rumped Buttonquail, African Skimmer, Chapin’s Flycatcher, Pink-backed Pelican, African Broadbill, Verreaux’s Eagle Owl, Black Bee-eater, White-tailed Lark, White-winged Warbler, Papyrus Gonolek, Papyrus Canary, Corncrake, Lesser and Greater Flamingo, Shoebill, Bar-tailed Godwit.

 Chimpanzee Tracking – Kyambura Gorge:

-There are 10 species of primates found in Queen Elizabeth Park – the most popular one is the Chimpanzee which is found in the gash in the Savannah – the Kyambura Gorge which has been called “the lost valley” by BBC in a documentary and is commonly referred to “the Valley of the Apes.”
+There are ten species of primates found in Queen Elizabeth Park – the most popular one is the Chimpanzee which is located in the gash in the Savannah – the Kyambura Gorge, which has been called “the lost valley” by BBC in a documentary and is commonly referred to “the Valley of the Apes.”

-Kyambura Gorge on a Chimpanzee Trek is one of the fascinating areas in Queen Elizabeth Park to see, as you the descent into the valley you will be simply amazed.
+Kyambura Gorge on a Chimpanzee Trek is one of the fascinating areas in Queen Elizabeth Park to see; as you descend into the valley, you will be simply amazed.

 Please Note: Chimpanzee Sightings are no longer the sure thing as in the past.
-If your main focus is chimpanzee Trekking and you not be going to Kibale Forest, we recommend Kalinzu Forest which has become the second best place for Chimpanzee Trekking in Uganda.
+Suppose your main focus is chimpanzee Trekking, and you are not going to Kibale Forest.
+In that case, we recommend Kalinzu Forest, which has become the second best place for Chimpanzee Trekking in Uganda.

-In the Gorge, you cross Rivers, meander through the thick forest in search of chimpanzees and spot other wildlife, primates and birds as you do so.
+In the Gorge, you cross Rivers, meander through the thick forest in search of chimpanzees, and spot other wildlife, primates, and birds as you do so.
+Read more here.

-One can also visit the ‘cormorant house’, a large tree that has been turned white by the birds that roost here at night.
+One can also visit the ‘cormorant house, a house tree that has been turned white by the birds that roost there at night.